mattearly/DarkAndDarkerLobbyHelper/readme.md

 ## fuctionality

-  Use hotkeys to do common things in the pre-game lobby such as buy, sell, market, queue, and more
+  Use hotkeys to do common things in the pre-game lobby such as buy, sell, market, craft, queue, and more

 ## requirements